 A quick Google search for RV rentals will yield quite a few results.
-My two favorite sites for RV rental options across the country are:
+But my two favorite sites for RV rental options in Dallas and across the country are:

-They feel very VRBO or AirBnB in style, in that you can search by your dates, location, price range, number of people, etc.
+They feel very VRBO or Airbnb in style, in that you can search by dates, location, price range, number of people, etc.

-Both sites also offer set up and delivery options, which is a great way to go, whether your car doesn’t have adequate towing capacity or you simply lack the confidence of towing an RV to your destination.
+Both sites also offer set up and delivery options, which is a great way to go if your car doesn’t have adequate towing capacity or you simply lack the confidence of towing an RV to your destination.
 Set up and delivery are provided for a fee, based on the individual owner and the distance from the origin to the campsite.

 We chose this option for a trip in October and enjoyed being able to meet the owner and have him walk us through all the ins and outs of our home away from home, including hearing his personal tip on how best to keep the toilet clean.
 (Hint: it involves a strip of toilet paper in the toilet before you go.)